-DEFINITION 1.
+Definition 1.
 Directed, Vertex Attributed Multigraph.
-A directed, vertex attributed multigraph G is defined as a 4-tuple $(V, E, L_V, L_E)$ where V is a set of vertices, $E \subseteq$ $V \times V$ is a set of directed edges with $(v, v') \neq (v', v)$ , $L_V$ is a labelling function that assigns a subset of vertex attributes A to the set of vertices V, and $L_E$ is a labelling function that assigns a subset of edge-types T to the edge set E.
+A directed, vertex attributed multigraph G is defined as a 4-tuple (V, E, L_V, L_E) where V is a set of vertices, $E \subseteq V \times V$ is a set of directed edges with $(v, v') \neq (v', v)$, L_V is a labelling function that assigns a subset of vertex attributes A to the set of vertices V, and L_E is a labelling function that assigns a subset of edge-types T to the edge set E.

 To summarise, an RDF tripleset is transformed into a data multigraph G, whose elements are obtained by using the mapping functions as already discussed.
-Thus, the set of vertices $V = \{v_0, \ldots, v_m\}$ is the set of mapped subject/object IRI, and the labelling function $L_V$ assigns a set of vertex attributes $A = \{-, a_0, \dots, a_n\}$ (mapped tuple of predicate and object-literal) to the vertex set V. The set of directed edges E is a set of pair of vertices (v, v') that are linked by a predicate, and the labelling function $L_E$ assigns the set of edge types $T = \{t_0, \ldots, t_p\}$ (mapped predicates) to these set of edges.
-The edge set E maintains the topological structure of the RDF data.
+Thus, the set of vertices $V = \{v_0, \ldots, v_m\}$ is the set of mapped subject/object IRI, and the labelling function L_V assigns a set of vertex attributes $A = \{-, a_0, \ldots, a_n\}$ (mapped tuple of predicate and object-literal) to the vertex set V. The set of directed edges E is a set of pair of vertices (v, v') that are linked by a predicate, and the labelling function L_E assigns the set of edge types $T = \{t_0, \ldots, t_p\}$ (mapped predicates) to the set of directed edges E. The edge set E maintains the topological structure of the RDF data.
 Further, mapping of object-literals and the corresponding predicates as a set of vertex attributes, results in a compact representation of the multigraph.
-For example (in Fig. 1c), all the object-literals and the corresponding predicates are reduced to a set of vertex attributes.
+As depicted in Figure 1c, all the object-literals and the corresponding predicates are reduced to a set of vertex attributes.
+For example, the pair <y:hasCapacityOf, "90000"> is mapped to the vertex attribute a_0 ; similarly, <y:wasFoundedIn, "1994"> and <y:hasName, "MCA_Band"> are mapped to attribute a_1 and a_2 respectively.

-2.2 SPARQL Query
+0.3.2.
+SPARQL Query

-A SPARQL query usually contains a set of triple patterns, much like RDF triples, except that any of the subject, predicate and object may be a variable, whose bindings are to be found in the RDF data .
+A SPARQL query usually contains a set of triple patterns, much like RDF triples, except that any of the subject, predicate and object may be a variable, whose bindings are to be found in the RDF data 4.
 In the current work, we address the SPARQL queries with 'SELECT/WHERE' option, where the predicate is always instantiated as an IRI (Figure 2a).
 The SELECT clause identifies the variables to appear in the query results while the WHERE clause provides triple patterns to match against the RDF data.

-2.2.1 Query Multigraph Representation
+0.3.2.1.
+Query Multigraph Representation